shanthshivam/DBGym/README.md

 ## Customize Model

+For users who want to customize model, i.e. carry out experiment with a novel model on our proposed dataset, we provide the following code to customize the your own model and contribute to our reposity.

-Customize your own model in `dbgym/contribute/your_model.py`
+Customize your own model in `dbgym/contribute/your_model.py`:

 ```Python
 from dbgym.register import register